RIDICS/Loading-Visualization/README.md

 This additional parameter adds a percentage counter to an element.
 It is configured by adding `data-percentage="true"` as a `<div>` attribute.
 This inserts a counter either inside or next to an element based on its shape or automatically turns it off if the element is too small.
-If the argument is omitted or set to *false* the percentage counter will not be shown.
+If the argument is omitted or set to anything else than `"true"` the percentage counter will not be shown.

 ### Changing labels and percentages